NITG-Aficionados/ProjectX/WebDevChallenge/README.md

 4. Chats
 5. Your web app must be RESTful

 > *For earning bonus points* : You are free to add as many features as you like.
-You can take clues from existing ones and add them to your own, or even better think of <strong>something new</strong>.
+You can take clues from existing social networks and add them to your own, or even better think of <strong>something new</strong>.
 Extra features will fetch you bonus points.
 You are free to ask for help regarding certain technologies to any of the captains.
 I suggest all the captains to update the Resources.md for this challenge with technologies they are comfortable in, so that all teams can get what they want.